 Under the Information Privacy Act 2009 (Qld) (IP Act), individuals can make a privacy complaint to your agency1 if they believe it has not complied with its obligations under the IP Act.
 The complaint must be about the individual’s personal information and they must give your agency at least 45 business days2 to deal with their complaint.

 Privacy complaints can be useful to agencies as they often highlight areas where agency processes can be improved and future risk reduced.

-This practice note gives tips for handling privacy complaints that could mean the difference between a complaint that is successfully resolved, or a complaint that is escalated to the Office of the Information Commissioner (OIC) or onto the Queensland Civil and Administrative Tribunal (QCAT).
+This guideline will help you respond to and resolve privacy complaints in a way that may mean the difference between successfully resolving the complaint and it being escalated to the Office of the Information Commissioner (OIC) or onto the Queensland Civil and Administrative Tribunal (QCAT).